 Iron is essential for oxygen transportation, traveling in blood throughout the body.
 Not having enough iron in the body may cause fatigue and impact physical performance.
 Exercise may cause some iron losses or decreased absorption.

-- Good Sources: Clams, turkey breast, fortified breakfast cereals, beef, beans, spinach and oats
+- Good Sources: Oysters, turkey breast, fortified breakfast cereals, beef, beans and spinach

-Well-known for its role in vision, vitamin A also may act as an antioxidant, particularly during endurance training.
+Well-known for its role in vision, vitamin A also may act as an antioxidant.
 Excess amounts from supplements can have toxic effects, though, so check with a health care provider before taking.

-- Good Sources: Sweet potato, carrot, pumpkin, collard greens, spinach and cheese
+- Good Sources: Sweet potato, carrot, pumpkin, collard greens, spinach and some types of cheese

 Running, jumping and acrobatics – intense physical activity puts stress on bones and joints.
-Some vitamins and minerals promote bone health.
+Some vitamins and minerals promote bone health, including vitamin D and calcium.

-Vitamin D can be absorbed from exposure to sunlight, however, an individual’s weight, geographic location and skin color all can affect how well vitamin D is absorbed from ultraviolet light.
+Vitamin D can be absorbed from exposure to sunlight, however, the season, time of day, cloud coverage, as well as an individual's geographic location and skin color all can affect how well vitamin D is absorbed from ultraviolet light.

-- Good sources: Fortified milk and soymilk, cod-liver oil, seafood and eggs
+- Good sources: Fortified milk and soymilk, cod-liver oil, fatty fish and mushrooms exposed to UV light

 In addition to bone health, calcium is important for nerve function and the release of hormones.

-- Good sources: Milk, cheese, fortified orange juice and soymilk, and collard greens
+- Good sources: Milk, cheese, fortified 100% fruit juices and soymilk, and collard greens

 A Note on Salt